Discover the intriguing life, accomplishments, and legacy of America’s most dynamic and controversial founding father, Alexander Hamilton.

 Ms. Ward is an art historian with her BA from Mary Washington College, and two Masters Degrees, her first in Museum Education from the College of New Rochelle, and her second in Art History from Hunter College.

 Articles she has written have been published in The Magazine Antiques, The Historic House Trust journal, the American Alliance of Museums Magazine, Antiques Weekly and catalogs for the Bruce Museum, Morris-Jumel Mansion and Keno Auctions.

 Her book "Visions of America: The Morris-Jumel Mansion" was published in 2015 and she has recently appeared in the PBS Documentary Hamilton's America.

 Native New Yorker Ted has been a licensed New York City Tour Guide for 15 years.
 His specialties include architecture, history and sports, and he has led guided tours by bus, by foot, by boat, by limo, even by helicopter.

-Besides working for several double-decker bus companies during the past 15 years, leading bus tours through the streets of Manhattan and Brooklyn, Ted specializes in running private tours for junior high school and high school groups as well as the elderly.
+Besides working for several double-decker bus companies during the past 15 years, Ted specializes in private tours for junior high school and high school groups as well as the elderly.

-He frequently guides groups coming from England, Scotland, Ireland, and Australia, and twice each year leads the parents of newly-enrolled Columbia University and Barnard College students around the neighboring Harlem community as part of a University-sponsored orientation.
-Ted and his wife Marybeth have two teenagers of their own, a boy and a girl.
+He frequently guides groups from England, Scotland, Ireland, and Australia, and twice each year leads the parents of newly-enrolled Columbia University and Barnard College students around the Harlem community as part of a University-sponsored orientation.
+Ted and his wife Marybeth have two teenagers, a boy and a girl.
 All four hail from the Upper West Side of Manhattan.

 Not even Pennsylvania Avenue invokes a greater image of power in the imagination than the concrete canyons of Wall Street.